-THE ASSOCIATED PRESS HANDBOOK offers journalistic considerations for working with AI, based on real practices drawn from their early work in automated journalism.
+This Associated Press handbook is based on real practices from their early work in automated journalism.
 It was published in early 2017.

-The 24-page booklet covers staffing and training, the fit for AI systems in newsrooms, and limitations observed.
-Their conclusions:
+The 24-page booklet covers staffing and training, the fit for newsroom AI systems, and the limitations observed.

 - AI is susceptible to the same biases and errors as humans